AlexandreDecan/sismic/docs/testing.rst

    events = [Event('event1'), Event('event2'), Event('event3')]
    test = config.build_tester(events)

-Using a ``test``, you can execute the test by calling :py:meth:`~sismic.testing.StateChartTester.execute_once` or :py:meth:`~sismic.testing.StateChartTester.execute` (which repeatedly calls the first one).
+Using a ``test``, you can execute the test by calling :py:meth:`~sismic.checker.StateChartTester.execute_once` or :py:meth:`~sismic.checker.StateChartTester.execute` (which repeatedly calls the first one).
 A test mainly executes the tested statechart, step by step, and sends specific events to the tester.
-The tester are then executed (using the :py:meth:`~sismic.simulator.Simulator.execute` method of the simulator).
+The tester are then executed (using the :py:meth:`~sismic.interpreter.Interpreter.execute` method of the interpreter).

-A test is considered as a success if the call to :py:meth:`~sismic.testing.StateChartTester.execute` ends, and no ``AssertionError`` was raised.
+A test is considered as a success if the call to :py:meth:`~sismic.checker.StateChartTester.execute` ends, and no ``AssertionError`` was raised.

-Depending on the underlying simulator (but this at least concerns the default one!), the execution of a statechart can be infinite.
-As for simulator's :py:meth:`~sismic.simulator.Simulator.execute`, you can specify a ``max_steps`` parameter to limit the number of steps that are executed.
+Depending on the underlying interpreter (but this at least concerns the default one!), the execution of a statechart can be infinite.
+As for interpreter's :py:meth:`~sismic.interpreter.Interpreter.execute`, you can specify a ``max_steps`` parameter to limit the number of steps that are executed.

 .. code:: python

     test.execute(max_steps=10)

-At the end of the execution, you must call the :py:meth:`~sismic.testing.StateChartTester.stop` method.
+At the end of the execution, you must call the :py:meth:`~sismic.checker.StateChartTester.stop` method.
 This method sends a ``stop`` event to the statechart testers, and checks whether they are all in a final configuration.